DevD1092/spr_ham_spear/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;SKY2000_Magnitude6_doublestars_0.12.txt -- Star catalog (adopted from SAO) containing the star ID and it's corresponding RA, DEC and Mv information.
 Stars having a relative magnitude threshold (Mv) of less than 6.0 are selected for making this catalog.<br />

 #### 2. Testing - Testing as well as implementation code of the proposed star identification algorithm
-&nbsp;&nbsp;&nbsp;&nbsp;Proposed_technique.m -- Code for testing and implementation of the proposed technique in an ideal case scenario (i.e. without any positional deviation, false stars or magnitude uncertainty).
+&nbsp;&nbsp;&nbsp;&nbsp;Proposed_technique.m -- Code for testing and implementation of the proposed technique in an ideal case scenario (i.e. without any positional deviation, false stars or magnitude uncertainty).<br />
 &nbsp;&nbsp;&nbsp;&nbsp;Testing_false_stars.m -- Code for testing and implementation of the proposed technique when false stars are added to the simulated star images.
-The number of false stars to be added can be specified in this script.
+The number of false stars to be added can be specified in this script.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;Testing_magnitude_uncertainty.m -- Code for testing and implementation of the proposed technique in the scenario of magnitude uncertainty in the star images.
-The value of the magnitude uncertainty can be specified in the script and corresponding low magnitude stars will be deleted in the simulated star image.
+The value of the magnitude uncertainty can be specified in the script and corresponding low magnitude stars will be deleted in the simulated star image.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;Testing_positional_deviation.m -- Code for testing and implementation of the proposed technique in the when the star position is deviated from its original position.
-The range for the positional deviation to be introduced for each star can be specified in the script and positional deviation will be introduced by selecting a random value between the range for a star.
+The range for the positional deviation to be introduced for each star can be specified in the script and positional deviation will be introduced by selecting a random value between the range for a star.<br />
 ###### NOTE: The testing and implementation scripts utilize the simulation scripts as well as the input from the LUT and the SPD directories.
 So, please change the path of this input accordingly.

 #### 3. SPD - Generating the SPD for the propsoed technique
 &nbsp;&nbsp;&nbsp;&nbsp;SPD_generate.m -- For generating the SPD for the propsoed technique.
-Specific parameters (such as the FOV, pixel size, Mv, bin_size, etc.) can be specified inside the script.
+Specific parameters (such as the FOV, pixel size, Mv, bin_size, etc.) can be specified inside the script.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;SPD.txt -- SPD generated from the above script with a magnitude threshold (Mv) of 6.0.
-This SPD should be given as an input to the Testing scripts.
+This SPD should be given as an input to the Testing scripts.<br />

 #### 4. LUT - Generating the LUT for the proposed technique
 &nbsp;&nbsp;&nbsp;&nbsp;LUT_generation.m -- For generating the LUT for the proposed technique.
-Specific parameters (such as the FOV, pixel size, Mv, bin_size, number of bins, etc.) can be spcecified inside the script.
+Specific parameters (such as the FOV, pixel size, Mv, bin_size, number of bins, etc.) can be spcecified inside the script.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;LUT.txt -- LUT generated from the above script with a magnitude threshold (Mv) of 6.0.
-This LUT should be given as an input to the Testing scripts.
+This LUT should be given as an input to the Testing scripts.<br />